Tsolgiun/chess-v3/frontend/README.md

 - Component prop typing
 - Style prop typing

+## Environment Variables

+This project uses environment variables for configuration, particularly for Firebase settings.
+To set up the environment:

+1. Create a `.env.local` file in the project root (copy from `.env.example`)
+2. Fill in the required Firebase configuration values
+3. Never commit `.env.local` or any other environment files with actual values to version control

+See `SECURITY_FIX.md` for more details on the security implementation.

 ## Future Improvements

 - Add more comprehensive type coverage
 - Implement unit tests with TypeScript
 - Add more TypeScript-specific features like discriminated unions for state management
+- Implement Firebase App Check for enhanced security